Piyadassii/aloka/_posts/2025-06-28-anopama-retreat-male.markdown

 **Prerequisites**

 Prior meditation experience.
 This can include a consistent silent/solitary meditation practice or prior experience with mindfulness or meditation courses and retreats.
 Participants are asked to commit to participating for the entire retreat so we can weave a deep sense of community together.

-**About the retreat**

-The retreat will be held at Alokos Centras which has limited spaces and can only offer accommodation in a shared dormitory at this stage.
-Therefore this retreat is **for <a href="/pages/services/vieta_visimes.html">men+</a> only** to support comfort and safety.

 **Practices of the retreat**